Banner: Mum's Love

 • What is SKY all about?

 SKY Girls is all about being true to yourself.
 SKY gives teenage girls a supportive community of peers to help them follow their passions and say no to the things they know they're good without.
+Although fun in its flavour, the heart of the movement is to empower teen girls by encouraging them in building confidence, following their passions and developing necessary refusal skills to ward off negative peer influence.
 We run Junior High School clubs, competitions and events for girls to have fun and develop their talents and interests.
-We also produce the SKY magazines, movies, song, vlogs and radio shows.
+We also produce SKY magazines, movies, song, vlogs and radio shows.
+SKY has impacted the lives of over 350,000 girls across 100 communities and over 350 schools in Accra and Kumasi. vlogs and radio shows.
 SKY has impacted the lives of over 35,000 girls across 50 communities and over 250 schools in Accra alone.

 • Who are some of our supporters?

 SKY Girls Ghana has the support of the Ghana Education Service and the Christian Council in Accra.
-It also engages successful young people across various fields of endeavour who are used as ambassadors and mentors.
+We also engage successful young people across various fields who are used as ambassadors and mentors.

 “I love the SKY movement.
 I love the SKY Generation.
 I love that you guys are giving young girls the voice, you’re empowering them to feel they’re doing something in life and that’s what I’m all about” - Adina